Requesting Electronic Signatures using TX Text Control 31.0

 This article, part of a series, describes upcoming features that will be part of the next version of TX Text Control.
 A release date is not known yet and will be announced separately.

-TX Text Control .NET Server for ASP.NET provides all required components to request electronic signatures from users.
+TX Text Control .NET Server provides all required components to request electronic signatures from users.
 This article describes a complete typical workflow including document preparation, signature acquisition and the digital signing of the resulting document.

 Preparing the Document